The history of Portsmouth Airport

 Airspeed Ltd moved to Portsmouth Airport from York in 1933 and produced the Courier aircraft in their factory, this was followed by the Envoy and then the Oxford, during the 2nd World War production of the Oxford continued alongside the production of the Horsa glider.
 During the war, No 163 Gliding School was based at the airport, this moved to Gosport in 1946.

-After the war Airspeed continued production of civilian aircraft, converting Oxfords into the Consul passenger aircraft.
+After the war Airspeed continued production of civilian aircraft at Portsmouth Airport, converting Oxfords into the Consul passenger aircraft.
 Airspeed was merged with De Havilland and production was reduced to aircraft components only, the factory was finally closed in the 1960's.

-Portsmouth Aviation tried building aircraft at the airport, the Portsmouth Aerocar, but no sales materialised and aircraft production was abandoned, the company still exists producing various products mainly for the defence industry, water purification systems and off-grid energy solutions.
+Portsmouth Aviation tried building aircraft at Portsmouth Airport, the Portsmouth Aerocar, but no sales materialised and aircraft production was abandoned, the company still exists producing various products mainly for the defence industry, water purification systems and off-grid energy solutions.

 As aircraft grew in size and longer, tarmac runways were required, Portsmouth Airport became more limited to the aircraft that it could accommodate and as a consequence began to lose money.